 After a part has been created, it sometimes needs to be electroplated and then assembled to other parts.
 Special techniques are required before and after these steps to ensure the parts meet the specifications on the drawing.
 Processes like deburring are used to remove sharp edges and polish the parts.
 Assembly through the use of brazing, soldering, welding or heat staking join two or more parts in a fixed assembly.
 In some cases, the assembled parts need to move relative to each other and manual assembly with pins, screws, springs, contacts and other components is required.
 Finally, the assembled parts may need to be kitted as a way to assist final production of a larger assembly.
 The parts and all fasteners or other attachment parts are contained in a kit, contents are verified and the kit is delivered to the final assembly location.

-Contact Faspro Technologies if you need help with custom metal fabrication or any of our other world class services, or fill out the following form.[contact-form-7 404 "Not Found"]
+If you need help with custom metal fabrication or any of our other world class services, please Contact Us or fill in the form below.